Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a picture of where you’d like be in the next year or two years?
-Failure to set goals that are achievable can hinder progress.
-Set clear short and long-term objectives, prioritizing those with the most impact on your career advancement.
-In order to increase job satisfaction make sure that your goals match personal interests.
+Have you got a crystal clear vision of where you’d like to be in the next one year or two?
+Setting goals that are realistic will hinder progress.
+Set clear short and long-term goals, focusing on those that have the highest impact on your career advancement.
+To improve your job satisfaction, ensure that these goals align with your personal preferences.

-Building relationships that are meaningful can lead to better job opportunities or advancements in your current job.
-Building strong networks should not be limited to senior employees, but also your former colleagues and peers. colleagues, as well as attendance at industry events and conferences.
+Building relationships that are meaningful can lead to new job opportunities and advancements in your current job.
+Networks that are strong should not be limited to senior employees, as well as former and current colleagues, and also attending industry gatherings and events.

 - Participate in employee resource groups